The Einstein-Podolsky-Rosen Argument in Quantum Theory

 Initially Einstein was enthusiastic about the quantum theory.
-By 1935, however, his enthusiasm for the theory had given way to a sense of disappointment.
+By 1935, however, while recognizing the theory’s significant achievements, his enthusiasm had given way to disappointment.
 His reservations were twofold.
 Firstly, he felt the theory had abdicated the historical task of natural science to provide knowledge of significant aspects of nature that are independent of observers or their observations.
-Instead the fundamental understanding of the wave function (alternatively, the “state function”, “state vector”, or “psi-function”) in quantum theory was that it only treated the outcomes of measurements (via probabilities given by the Born Rule).
+Instead the fundamental understanding of the quantum wave function (alternatively, the “state function”, “state vector”, or “psi-function”) was that it only treated the outcomes of measurements (via probabilities given by the Born Rule).
 The theory was simply silent about what, if anything, was likely to be true in the absence of observation.
 That there could be laws, even probabilistic laws, for finding things if one looks, but no laws of any sort for how things are independently of whether one looks, marked quantum theory as irrealist.
 Secondly, the quantum theory was essentially statistical.
 The probabilities built into the state function were fundamental and, unlike the situation in classical statistical mechanics, they were not understood as arising from ignorance of fine details.
 In this sense the theory was indeterministic.
 Thus Einstein began to probe how strongly the quantum theory was tied to irrealism and indeterminism.